Get answers to frequently asked questions about Roving Edge Infrastructure.

 Oracle Roving Edge Infrastructure is offered under two pricing models.
 [Note, it is not offered under the Free Tier or for Pay As You Go customers.]

-Roving Edge Ultra, Roving Edge Device, and Roving Edge standalone cluster configurations are priced per day of possession of a device or cluster, with a minimum lease term of 30 days of possession.
+Roving Edge Ultra and Roving Edge Device configurations are priced per day of possession of a device, with a minimum lease term of 30 days of possession.
 These resources are available if you have an Annual Commitment or Funded Allocation agreement.
 While in your possession, you have unlimited use of the on-box services and resources.
 Please see the pricing page for details.

 You may keep the Roving Edge Infrastructure devices for as long as you have an eligible account and sufficient Funded Allocation or Universal Credits to pay for the lease of the device(s).
 The minimum possession is 30 days unless it is ordered as a Station configuration, which has a minimum possession of 24 months, extendable to 36 months.

 Provisioning times depend on availability of edge devices and the amount of data and number of objects that need to be provisioned onto the device.